GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2022-12-01-THORFi-Lending.md

 classes: wide
 ---

-THORChain has new landing design.
-I walk through the lending design step by step in this video.
+THORChain has introduced a new landing design, and in this video, I guide you through the lending design step by step.

-What are your thoughts about lending?
+Now, let's discuss lending.
+What are your thoughts on this topic?
+Let me know in the comments of the video.

 ### THORFi Lending
 {% include video id="2jA4DDWxAbk" provider="youtube" %}